rezar-84/Xray-script/README.md

 - Can be customized input UUID ，非标准 UUID 将使用 `Xray uuid -i "Custom string"` Map the transformation into UUIDv5
 - accomplish dest Self -selection and self -filling
   - Implement self -fill dest TLSV1.3 and H2 verification
-  - 实现自填 dest 的 serverNames Automatic acquisition
+  - Implement self -fill dest 的 serverNames Automatic acquisition
-  - 实现自动获取的 serverNames 通配符域名与 CDN SNI 域名的过滤，dest If it is a sub -domain name, it will be added automatically serverNames 中
+  - Implement automatic Passing the domain name Passing the domain name andon serverNames Passing the domain name and CDN SNI Filter of the domain name, Dest If it is a sub -domain name, it will be added automatically serverNames 中
   - Realize the self -defined display of the self -filled DEST`fmovies.to/home` 时，client config 会显示 `spiderX: /home`
 - Default configuration forbidden to return to China, advertising, BT
 - be usable Docker deploy Cloudflare WARP Proxy
-- 实现 geo 文件的自动更新
+- accomplish geo Automatic update of files

 ## question